zmoon/crt1d/docs/examples/binning.md

             print(f" data: {ybar:.4g}")
 ```

-👆 Notice that over the whole spectrum, the values for 'uniform' and 'planck' are very similar to the calculations on the pre-smeared spectrum.
+👆 Notice that the values for `'uniform'` and `'planck'` are similar (though not identical) to the calculations on the pre-smeared spectrum.

 +++